-- Before an applicant's file is considered to be complete, the following must have been received by the Admissions office: - a) Completed application form. - b) Official transcripts of high school grades (an interim statement of grades is acceptable if applicant is currently a student). - c) Official transcripts of all post secondary education grades. - d) The results of College Readiness Tool. - 2.
-Applications for admission will be received until program is full. - 3.
+- Before an applicant's file is considered to be complete, the following must have been received by the Admissions office: - a) Completed application form. - b) Official transcripts of high school grades (an interim statement of grades is acceptable if applicant is currently a student). - c) Official transcripts of all post secondary education grades. - d) The results of College Readiness Tool (Welders and laddering Level C Welder students exempt). - 2.
 An interview (in person or by telephone) with the School Chair or designate may be required before entry to the program.
 Interview results are not used as criteria for admission.